CurtisNewbie/miso/doc/config.md

 ## Command Line Arguments

-- To specify where the config file is: `configFile=${PATH_TO_CONFIG_FILE}`

 By convention, without specifiying where the configuration file is, it looks for the file `conf.yml` and load the configuration properties from it.

-e.g.,
+You can also specify where the config file is using builtin cli arguments: `configFile=${PATH_TO_CONFIG_FILE}`.

+E.g.,

 ```sh
 # the configFile is specified, file '/myapp/my-conf.yml' is loaded.